czbiohub-sf/shrimPy/docs/setup_guide.md

 ## Test the hardware setup

-* Launch Micro-manager using the `mantis_LS.cfg` and `mantis_LF.cfg` config files.
+* Launch Micro-manager using the `mantis-LS.cfg` and `mantis-LF.cfg` config files.
 You should not encounter any errors during startup.

 * Run the mantis acquisition in demo mode with